Police searching for shooting suspects after 2 teens injured

 WICHITA, Kan.
 (KSNW) – Police are asking for the public’s help finding four suspects while detectives investigate a shooting that injured two teenagers.

-Around 1 Monday morning, officers responded to a call for a drive-by shooting near 27th Street South and Osage.
+Around 1 a.m.
+Monday, officers responded to a call for a drive-by shooting near 27th Street South and Osage.
 At the scene, they found a 17-year-old boy with a bullet graze wound.
 His injury was considered minor.

 At an area hospital, officers spoke to a 19-year-old man with a gunshot wound to his body.
 His injuries were found to be non-life threatening.